TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 ## 2. Fix the Security Attribute

-Ideally, we could switch directly to `symfony/security-http` package, but there are 2 small problems:
+Ideally, we could switch directly to the `symfony/security-http` package, but there are 2 small problems:

 * there is no `#[Security]` attribute in Symfony core
 * and there is a bug in *the Sensio* `#[Security]` attribute: